 Midday awards are also issued during these Achievement Assemblies.
-Each week, two children are chosen (one from KS1 and the other from KS2) for demonstrating excellent behaviours during the lunch time, either inside or outside of the dining hall.
+Each week, two children are chosen (one from KS1 and the other from KS2) for demonstrating excellent safe, ready and respectful behaviours during the lunch time, either inside or outside of the dining hall.
 Those parents are notified and invited to attend the assembly where their child/children are presented a certificate of achievement.